lmmendoza-dlsu/isdevop/checkpointer/checkpoint_one_Javier.md

 # Checkpoint 01: Branches and Folder
 ## Purpose:
 The purpose of this folder is to keep all checkpoint activities in one place.
-Hello world
+Hello world!
+ISDEVOPS is beneficial to the development and operational process!
 	git add <filename>
 	git commit -m "meaningful" message
 	git push origin